The Bitwarden Blog

 When physical equipment or machinery require credential logins, password managers safely store and share those credentials within a team.

 For example, the single machine operating with a non-internet connected laptop may have unique passwords that need to be updated on occasion.
-Administrators can maintain password assignment, and make sure only authorized users such as floor technicians have access, potentially through their mobile phones and using a passphrase, which can be easily read and entered manually.
+Administrators can maintain password assignment, and make sure only authorized users such as operational technicians have access, potentially through their mobile phones and using a passphrase, which can be easily read and entered manually.

 Certain departments may have a greater need for secure storing and sharing of credentials.
 In these cases, a departmental rollout might make sense.
 Often companies begin with IT or engineering teams, but other departments such as finance and marketing may have similar requirements for password management.